biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 # DetailViewLayoutBuilders - Simple Layout

 As has been stated `Xenial.Framework` is designed to be flexible and  to minimize overheads.
-This is exemplified by the `simple layout` approach of `LayoutBuilders`.
+This is exemplified by the `simple layout` approach of `DetailViewLayoutBuilders`.

 The first task is to tell XAF to use the `LayoutBuilders`.